marie-jakob/mesdt/other-files/notes.md

   + That should also be easier when the translation of the input syntax is changed
 + Plots
 + test only a subset of random effects
++ tests random effects with random slopes with more than two levels

 Probably not:
 + reduced random-effects structure